Apollo Global Management Inc. (NYSE:APO) is a stock that investors should take a bite out of. - The Dwinnex

-After finishing at $61.39 in the prior trading day, Apollo Global Management Inc. (NYSE: APO) closed at $62.83, up 2.35%.
-In other words, the price has increased by $+1.44 from its previous closing price.
-On the day, 2099657 shares were traded.
-APO stock price reached its highest trading level at $62.88 during the session, while it also had its lowest trading level at $61.59.
+The price of Apollo Global Management Inc. (NYSE: APO) closed at $66.08 in the last session, up 0.98% from day before closing price of $65.44.
+In other words, the price has increased by $+0.64 from its previous closing price.
+On the day, 1877018 shares were traded.
+APO stock price reached its highest trading level at $66.96 during the session, while it also had its lowest trading level at $64.97.

 Sponsored